disketteomelette/MIT-TAL/README.md

 # MIT-TAL
-A version of the MIT license that allows reuse of the product as long as you notify the original author and include the license itself
+A version of the MIT license that allows reuse of the product as long as you notify the original author and include the license itself, created by myself.

+I have always been a strong advocate of the Creative Commons Attribution / MIT / Apache licenses, but unfortunately, I have witnessed countless instances where software is reused and adapted without giving proper credit to the original author.

+For this reason, I have used the MIT license (probably one of the most permissive out there) but with the condition of author recognition and notification (purely informative, not requiring consent).
+If this requirement is not met, the original author may claim damages from the person who created the derivative work for violating the license.

 # English